sybrew/The-SEO-Framework-Extension-Manager/extensions/premium/monitor/trunk/readme.md

 Increased bounce rate indicates to search engines that your content wasn't relevant to the search query.
 When this happens more often than not, your website will fall in search ranking position.

-Monitor will, in set intervals, check your website's performance.
+The Monitor extension will, in set intervals, check your website's performance.

 #### High uptime

 Website uptime is another ranking factor.
 This one is directly measured.

 Naturally, a website that cannot be reached won't sell anything and will miss out on user engagement.
 A website that's down will also increase bounce rate.
-As described earlier, your website will then fall in search ranking position.
+As described earlier, your site will then fall in search ranking position.

 When a website is down often, a page can be seen as missing.
 This can eventually deindex your pages from the search results.

 Monitor will, also in set intervals, check your website's uptime.
-So you can be certain that your website is available.
+So you can be confident that your site is available.

 ### Privacy first